ugrewer/APSIM_RotationTraining/docs/basic crop rotations.rst

 It is important to note that APSIM is very flexible in defining very different *Report nodes*.
 The here shown option just provides one example.
 When you utilise APSIM for a very specific research objective, it is advisable to specify *Report nodes* that are most suitable to answering your research question.
-For further detailed information on how to utilise Report Notes, and particularly how to use the Transition Report, please consult the section :doc:`What to Do When It Doesn't Work </Diagnosis>`.
+For further detailed information on how to utilise *Report nodes*, and particularly how to use the ``Transition Report``, please consult the section: :doc:`What to Do When It Doesn't Work </Diagnosis>`.

 Adding a Rugplot